telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

 ## Conditions

-The **Rule Builder** can add and use single or multiple **conditions** needed to trigger different [**actions**](#actions).
+The **Rule Builder** can add and use single or multiple matching **conditions** needed to trigger different [**actions**](#actions).
 The conditions are logical structures with different statements whose numbers can vary between two and four.
 A statement field that handles text (string modifier) is case-insensitive by default (you can use the `Aa` button to change them to case-sensitive) and can be auto-completed with suggestions corresponding to the captured sessions.

 For more information, refer to the following list.